Taking A Step Back: The History of Drinking Water

 Filtration

-In comparison with reverse osmosis, filtration is viewed as powerful with regard to the selective elimination of a lot more modest sub-atomic mixtures like chlorine and pesticides.
-Apart from that, the other variable that makes filtration less expensive is that it doesn't require much energy in distillation and reverse osmosis.
-In retrospect, it is a much more economical method of water purification because little water is lost during the process.
+Compared with reverse osmosis, filtration is viewed as powerful for the selective elimination of much more modest sub-atomic mixtures like chlorine and pesticides.
+The other variable that makes filtration less expensive is that it doesn't require much energy in distillation and reverse osmosis.
+In retrospect, it is a much more economical water purification method because little water is lost during the process.

 Distillation

-This method is proven to be effective in removing bacteria, microbes, salts, and other heavy metals like lead and mercury.
+This method removes bacteria, microbes, salts, and other heavy metals like lead and mercury.

 Chlorination